Yasi92/Happy-Pet/TESTING.md

   * Click on the "Cancel" button and confirm it ignores the logout and redirects to the home page.

 ### Add Product Page
-  * Log in to the site with an admin account and confirm the "Add a Product" is visible from the profile dropdown link in the navbar.
+  * Login to the site with an admin account and confirm the "Add a Product" is visible from the profile dropdown link in the navbar.
   * Click on the "Add a Product" link and confirm it navigates to the product management page with a form to add a product.
   * Fill out the form properly and confirm it redirects to the product detail page with the correct product data.
   * Leave off a required field on the form and try to submit the form, confirm the form won't be submitted and that the window location jumps to the field causing the error.
   * Add a product without an image and ensure the default no-image image is set to the product.
-  * Add a product with multiple images and confirm that all imgaes of the product are displayed in a carousel in product deatil page.
+  * Add a product with multiple images and confirm that all images of the product are displayed in a carousel on the product detail page.
   * Attempt to get this page by manually adding the URL while the user is not an admin and make sure an error toast message pops on the screen informing the user that this action is only allowed for the store owners.

   ### Edit Product Page
   * Confirm the form is prefilled with the product data that is going to be edited.
   * Modify a field on the form and confirm it navigates to the product detail page with the updated data.
-  * Confirm that once landed on the page an info toast message pops on the screen informing the user which product is being edited.
+  * Confirm that once landed on the page and info toast message pops on the screen informing the user which product is being edited.
   * Attempt to get this page by manually adding the URL while the user is not an admin and make sure an error toast message pops on the screen informing the user that this action is only allowed for the store owners.

  ### Delete a Product
   * Click on the "Delete" button and confirm a confirmation modal opens to the screen asking the user if they are sure they want to delete the product.
-  * Confirm the deletion by clicking "Yes" button and ensure the product has been removed properly.
+  * Confirm the deletion by clicking the "Yes" button and ensure the product has been removed properly.

 ### All Orders Page
-  * Confirm this page is accessible only for admin account.
+  * Confirm this page is accessible only for the admin accounts.
   * Click on each accordion button and ensure it displays the order details.

 ### 404 page
-  * Deliberately Enter a non-existent URL into the url box and ensure it renders the custom 404 page letting the user know the page has not been found.
+  * Deliberately Enter a non-existent URL into the URL box and ensure it renders the custom 404 page letting the user know the page has not been found.
   * Click on the "Let's go back home" button and confirms it redirects to the home page.
   * Resize the window and confirm that the background image of the page is not visible on mobile devices for the purpose of maintaining the proper contrast.